 With this kind of surgery, it is important that you ask your surgeon the following questions:

-- What is the experience, licensing, and training of the surgeon?
+- What is their experience, licensing, and training?

-- How many body hair to head transplants have they performed?
-Can I see the surgical portfolio?
+- How many body hair-to-head transplants have they performed?
+Can you see the surgical portfolio?

 - What is the success rate of the surgery?